-In 2010, we began a period of important partnerships and assumed a leadership role before the following global and national entities:
+In 2010, we began a period of important partnerships and took a leadership role in the following global and national organizations:

 World Health Organization (WHO): In April 2017, we participated in the Global Partners Meeting on Neglected Tropical Diseases.
-Also in that year we established a partnership between both institutions to strengthen access to diagnosis and treatment of Chagas disease.
+In that year we also established a partnership between both institutions to strengthen access to diagnosis and treatment of Chagas disease.

-Pan American Health Organization (PAHO): Since 2016, we maintain official relations with this entity.
-This was possible after an exhaustive process of analyzing the management and collaborations between the Foundation and PAHO.
+Pan American Health Organization (PAHO): Since 2016, we have maintained official relations with this institution.
+This was possible after a process of an exhaustive analysis of the management and collaborations between the Foundation and PAHO.

-Global Chagas Coalition: We are one of its Founding Members, together with DNDi, the Sabin Vaccine Institute, ISGlobal and CEADES.
+Global Chagas Coalition: We are one of the Founding Members, together with DNDi, the Sabin Vaccine Institute, ISGlobal and CEADES.

 STH Coalition: We are engaged in this working group that seeks to increase the efforts in addressing geohelminthiasis.

-Alliance for the control and interruption of vector transmission of Chagas disease in Central America and Mexico: The members of this alliance are Fundación Mundo Sano, DNDi and the International Development Research Centre (IDRC), from Canada, working under a framework collaboration agreement for the development of a project in areas of high Chagas transmission in Guatemala, with the participation of local authorities and universities.
+Alliance for the control and interruption of vector transmission of Chagas disease in Central America and Mexico: Fundación Mundo Sano, DNDi and the International Development Research Centre (IDRC), from Canada, are the members of this alliance, which is based on a framework partnership agreement that includes the development of a project in areas of high Chagas disease transmission in Guatemala, with the participation of local authorities and universities.

-Foro del Sector Social: We are engaged in its Health Group and we are members of the steering committee.
+Foro del Sector Social (Social Sector Forum): We are engaged in the Health Group of this Forum and are members of the executive committee.

-Grupo de Fundaciones y Empresas (GDFE): We participate in its Affinity Health Group, in corporate volunteer activities and in the General Assembly of Partners.
+Grupo de Fundaciones y Empresas (GDFE; Group of Foundations and Enterprises): We participate in its Affinity Group on Health, in corporate volunteer activities and in the General Assembly of Partners.

-Harvard University: We have signed a framework cooperation agreement with the T.H.
+Harvard University: We have signed a framework partnership agreement with the T.H.
 Chan School of Public Health of Harvard University.

-Sports, Children and Chagas: We signed a non-reimbursable technical cooperation agreement with the Inter-American Development Bank (IDB) in its capacity as administrator of the Japan Special Fund for Poverty Reduction (JPO), with the aim of contributing to the reduction of the impact of the Chagas disease in the Gran Chaco region that includes Argentina, Bolivia and Paraguay.
+Sports, Childhood and Chagas disease: We signed a non-reimbursable technical cooperation agreement with the Inter-American Development Bank (IDB), acting in its capacity as administrator of the Japan Special Fund for Poverty Reduction (JPO), with the aim of contributing to the reduction of the impact of Chagas disease in the Gran Chaco region, which covers Argentina, Bolivia and Paraguay.

-General University Hospital of Valencia: Based on this agreement, we developed programs for the prevention, training, diagnosis and treatment of Chagas disease aimed at Latin American migrant communities in conjunction with patient associations.
+General University Hospital of Valencia: Based on this agreement, we developed programs for prevention, training, diagnosis and treatment of Chagas disease focused on Latin American migrant communities together with patient associations.